hico-horiuchi/ohgi/README.md

     Flags:
       -x, --datacenter="": Specify a datacenter
-      -h, --help=false: help for ohgi
+      -h, --help[=false]: help for ohgi

-    Use "ohgi help [command]" for more information about a command.
+    Use "ohgi [command] --help" for more information about a command.

 #### License